 Historical overview of western urban and regional planning and planning theory, focusing on the 19th and 20th centuries.
+Prerequisite: College of Architecture and Environmental Design junior standing.
 PUP 412 History of the City.
 (3)

 The city from its ancient origins to the present day.
 Emphasizes European and American cities during the last five centuries.
-Cross-listed as APH 414.
+Crosslisted as APH 414.
 Credit is allowed for only APH 414 or PUP 412.
+Prerequisite: College of Architecture and Environmental Design junior standing.

 General Studies: H